DavidiaCostant/astrophotopy/DOCS.md

 ```python
 def load(self, path, filename):
 ```
-It loads from a given filename within a path the image data.
+loads from a given filename within a path the image data.

 * histogram
 ```python
 def histogram(self):
 ```
-It calculates the vector of luminance and its norm then updates the respective fields.
+calculates the vector of luminance and its norm then updates the respective fields.

 * export_hist
 ```python
 def export_hist(self, path, *dpi):
 ```
-It saves to a file in the given path a plot of the luminance vector, with the (optional) resolution in dpi.
+saves to a file in the given path a plot of the luminance vector, with the (optional) resolution in dpi.

 * save
 ```python